 Research shows children respond well when they have a sense of ownership over their activities.
 Allowing them to nominate the types of things they’d like to do during the holidays is a great way to give them this autonomy, and combining their choices into a structured plan helps them have something to look forward to.

 Encourage kids to help around the house and teach them valuable lessons in money management at the same time with this two-birds-with-one-stone approach.
 It involves your children setting a goal and working towards it with your help.
 Each child chooses a reward, which could be anything from a meal out or a movie, a beach visit, or picnic at the park, to a playdate with a friend or some other treat of their choice that has your approval.
 Together, you decide on some tasks they can complete to earn money towards their reward.
+It’s almost like you are teaching them early that they have to work and complete a job to get the financial benefit at the end.
+But of course, when they’re older and are in the working world, they may decide to enlist the help of people like these pittsburgh financial advisors to help manage the money they receive from their jobs in order to make sure that they are in a good financial situation going forward, and that they’re managing their money properly.
+Sometimes, it never hurts to teach them young, especially in this area.
 Depending on the age of your child, this could be simple chores like making their bed or helping with the dishes, to more rewarding (and helpful!) tasks like mowing the lawn or spring-cleaning the cupboards.
 Keep a progress chart they can check off as they move towards their savings target.

 It is important to keep an eye on the amount of time your kids spend in front of TV or computers, and to encourage them whenever possible to get outside and enjoy some fresh air and sunshine.
 But if youngsters have an action-packed schedule during the holidays, they are bound to want to flop in front of the box or “switch off” with some gaming.
 Remember, this is their way of relaxing (just as it likely is one of yours!), so don’t beat yourself up about a bit more screen time in the holidays.
 Try to plan for screen time when the kids are bound to need a bit of downtime, and take it as an opportunity to get some things done that you need to do.
 Or perhaps enjoy a family movie together, pausing occasionally to talk about what you are viewing.
 This helps continue to develop those comprehension and critical analysis skills they learn during the school year.